IQSS/dataverse/doc/release-notes/8235-auxiliaryfileAPIenhancements.md

 - Delete and list-by-original calls have been added

 Please note that the auxiliary files feature is experimental and is designed to support integration with tools from the [OpenDP Project](https://opendp.org).
 If the API endpoints are not needed they can be blocked.

+### Major Use Cases

+(note for release time - expand on the items above, as use cases)